Psalms For Life

 God of my whole life

-Some think we praise God to put him in a good mood before asking him for things.
+Some think we praise God to put him in a good mood before voicing our petitions.
 In fact, praise opens us up to more of God’s infinite power as it completes our enjoyment of him.

 1 I’ve taken refuge in you, YHWH.